Alimohammadee/wikipedia_scrap/README.md

 # wikipedia_scrap
-Scraping average annual and monthly temperature data for major cities in Asia from Wikipedia using ptyhon.
+Scraping average annual and monthly temperature data for major cities in Africafrom Wikipedia using ptyhon.